The Edward Jones Portfolio Challenge

 Students will be restricted in the equity and fixed income securities that can be chosen for the client.
 Equity securities will be limited to those securities with a market capitalization of $2 billion or more.
 Fixed income securities are limited to those that are rated investment grade by a nationally recognized statistical rating organization.
 Students may not invest in exchanged-traded funds, closed-end funds, derivatives, foreign exchange, and commodities, In addition foreign companies that do not trade on a domestic exchange will be restricted, but students may invest in domestic exchange-traded American Depositary Receipts.

-A resource guide will be provided to every member of the team and distributed at the February 5th orientation session.
+A resource guide will be provided at the February 5th Kickoff Presentation.
 The resource guide will include articles on diversification and portfolio management, Bloomberg terminal tutorials, fundamental valuation articles, a list of online resources, a list of industry professional and professor resources, a sample executive summary, and a sample presentation.

 The Written Portion